Introducing Overmind and Hivemind

-Hivemind won a lot of hearts at Evil Martians, but after collecting some feedback, Sergey decided to up the ante.
+Hivemind has won a lot of Evil Martians’ hearts, but after collecting some feedback, Sergey decided to up the ante.
 What if processes were still bundled together, but a developer could control them separately?

-One idea led to another, and a few weeks later Hivemind got a big brother: Overmind.
+One idea led to another, and a few weeks later (in somewhat of a chronological paradox) Hivemind’s big brother was born: Overmind.
 Here are some of its special powers:

-- Overmind allows a specified process to die without interrupting all of the other ones;
+- Overmind allows a specified process to die without interrupting all of the other processes.

 - Overmind can read environment variables from a file and use them as parameters so that you can configure Overmind behavior globally and/or per directory.

-To do the magic, Overmind uses tmux, a terminal multiplexer.
-You need to install it on your system first (with
+To do its magic, Overmind uses tmux, a terminal multiplexer.
+You’ll need to install it on your system first (with

-apt-get on Ubuntu), it will let you switch between several programs in one terminal, detach them, while they are running in the background, and reattach them to a different terminal.
-Don’t worry, you don’t have to learn a new tool from scratch, Overmind will do all the talking with
+apt-get on Ubuntu), this will allow you to switch between several programs in one terminal, detach them while they are running in the background, and reattach them to a different terminal.
+Don’t worry, you don’t have to learn a new tool from scratch to use

-Let’s take a concrete case.
-You develop a Rails app that uses Sidekiq for background jobs and some front-end builder to compile assets on the fly.
-You run all the processes you need with Foreman or alike.
-Until recently, Sidekiq could not be hot reloaded, so if all your processes are bundled together, and you are using the older version of Rails, the only way to restart Sidekiq is to interrupt your whole Foreman session and relaunch.
+Let’s take a concrete case as an example.
+Let’s say you’ve developed a Rails app that uses Sidekiq for background jobs and a frontend builder to compile assets on the fly.
+You run all the processes you need with Foreman or a similar tool.
+Until recently, Sidekiq could not be hot reloaded, this means that if all your processes are bundled together, and you’re using an older version of Rails, the only way to restart Sidekiq is to interrupt and relaunch your entire Foreman session.
 With Overmind, you can quickly open a new tab in your shell and run

-overmind restart worker.
-Sidekiq will restart, but other processes will continue without interruption.
+overmind restart worker: Sidekiq will restart, but the other processes will continue without interruption.

 Now, how about some debugging?

 byebug in your Rails code and do some live debugging.
-A standard Procfile-manager does not allow you to do that, with Overmind it’s as easy as opening a new tab and running
+A standard Procfile-manager does not allow you to do that, but with Overmind, it’s as easy as opening a new tab and running the following:

 overmind connect [process_name]